Filomeno da Paixão de Jesus

 Brigadier General Filomeno da Paixão de Jesus (born 27 March 1953) is an East Timorese politician and former senior officer in the Timor Leste Defence Force (F-FDTL).
-He is the incumbent Minister of Defense, serving since July 2018 under the VIII Constitutional Government of East Timor led by Taur Matan Ruak.
-From October 2011 to July 2018, he was the Deputy Chief of the F-FDTL.
+From July 2018 to July 2023, he was Minister of Defense, serving in the VIII Constitutional Government of East Timor led by Prime Minister Taur Matan Ruak.
+Between October 2011 and July 2018, he was the Deputy Chief of the F-FDTL.